svviz/svviz/docs/features.rst

 * provides a (locally-running) browser-based front-end for inspecting visualizations
 * visualizes reads for multiple samples in SVG format (an open-source, web-standard vector graphics format)
 * options to export to PDF or PNG
+* batch mode to calculate summary statistics for many events from a VCF file